jesyspa/snakt-design/Design/Error Reporting/info-rebuilding.md

 ## Problem Statement

-After the implementation of [error reporting](generated-errors.md), new challenges arose: rebuilding missing context information.
+After the implementation of [error reporting](generated-errors.md), a new challenge arose: rebuilding missing context information.

 Context information refers to the details needed to understand and interpret Viper’s verification errors.